 This film suffers from it’s biggest plot point which coincidentally doesn’t have the bandwidth to carry a full length film.
 This issue shows when the film opens up with the very first day the antagonist creatures from space land on earth and begin attacking anything that yells.
-Unfortunately, the opportunity to build the world around the 3 main protagonists is lost and what we get is an all too quiet montage of the last film which is fuzzy to me.
+Unfortunately, the opportunity to build the world around the 3 main protagonists is lost when all we get is an all too quiet montage of the last film.
+I don’t remember much besides the main gimmick from the last film.
 The characters are familiar from the last film and it’s clear that Evelyin ( Emily Blunt) the mother of her two kids Regan and Marcus leave their farm to go up north and this is where the lack of environmental building hurts the story because it slows way down and gets even quieter.
 Some scenes are from the perspective of Regan during the family’s walk and the story shifts to looking like a demo reel from the DP of this movie.
 NO audio plays underneath a significant portion of the walking scenes.

 On top of that the film tropes in Quiet Place 2 are too many to name so I’ll just list them off

-- Unlikely team: Regan and Emmet they share one significant line which is a batman signal of their relationship resolving later in the move
+- Unlikely team: Regan and Emmet they fight early on which is a batman signal of their relationship resolving later in the movie

 - Rugged survivor sights Evelyn in his scope and then inevitably saves her

-- Mr. Mcguffin – Island resident that helps Regan and Emmet literally exists to transport them to the radio tower and then dies.
+- Mr. Mcguffin – Island resident that helps Regan and Emmet to get to a radio tower literally exists to transport them to the radio tower and then dies.

 Although this movie was forgettable and it’s biggest draw was a cheap gimmick, the thrill of a horror movie in a packed movie theater still enthused my movie watching eye and I took the ride all the way through.
 I still give this film a 7/10 however it is nowhere near as good as the first and it’s is difficult to see how a sequel could do the first one justice.